-The spiritual aspect of working with animals, and the effect holistic training philosophy has in the adoption success.
+The spiritual aspect of working with animals, and the effect holistic training philosophy has on adoption success.

 Measuring Quality and Quantity

-When organizing a workshop for professional or experienced volunteers we always aim to find the weak areas and modify the workshop so we reach the participants highest potential.
+When organizing a workshop for professional or experienced volunteers, we always aim to find the weak areas and modify the workshop so the participants reach their highest potential.

 The Strong Bond Workshop is the most complete teaching system for your organization.

-How Confident are you Fostering Aggressive Dogs With history of Human and animal aggression (aka bite hystory)
+How Confident are you Fostering Aggressive Dogs With history of Human and animal aggression (aka bite history)?

-How Prepared Are Your To Troubleshooting Dog Behavior
+How Prepared Are You To Troubleshoot Dog Behavior?

-how Prepared do you feel to Support New Adopter establishing a strong bond with their dog
+how Prepared do you feel to Support new adopters in establishing a strong bond with their dog?

 getting the big picture

-According to latest 2014 statistics the world owned dog population is between 233 to 800 million in Europe over 81 million dogs live in homes, with Russia being the leader with almost 16 million dogs, followed by UK with 8.5 million and France with 7.2 million
+According to latest 2014 , the world-owned dog population is between 233 to 800 million.
+In Europe over 81 million dogs live in homes, with Russia being the leader with almost 16 million dogs, followed by UK with 8.5 million, and France with 7.2 million.

 Understanding the Shelter problem